List of the busiest airports in Spain

 This is a list of the busiest airports in Spain, including airports in the Balearic Islands and the Canary Islands.
 Data is compiled from statistics published by Aena, the public body that owns and operates the majority of airports in the country.

 30 busiest airports in Spain by passenger traffic

+2025

+The following is a list of the 30 busiest Spanish airports in 2025, from AENA statistics.